 www.nps.gov/vive

 In addition to the Military Women’s Memorial, visit this memorial dedicated to veterans of the Vietnam War.
-Established in 1993, the memorial is just a short walk from the Vietnam Veterans Memorial in the National Mall.
+Established in 1993, the monument is just a short walk from the Vietnam Veterans Memorial in the National Mall.

 Related: Historic Monuments To Visit On Veterans Day